Brattleboro, Vermont: Home to Delicious Food, Stunning Scenery, and Rich Community

 Full stomachs and ready for a drive, we set out to the Rhododendron Hedge Tour at Rudyard Kipling’s Naulakha.

-We took a walk through the tunnel ourselves, and we were blown away by the beauty.
+We walked through the tunnel ourselves, and the beauty blew us away.

 The blooming flower tunnel leads you to a stone path with a view overlooking his green, flourishing front lawn.